Michael Huffington

-Roy Michael Huffington Jr. (born September 3, 1947) is an American politician, LGBTQ activist, and film producer.
-He was a member of the Republican Party, and a congressman for one term, 1993–1995, from California.
-Huffington was married to Arianna Huffington, the Greek-born co-founder of HuffPost, from 1986–97.
+Roy Michael Huffington Jr. (born September 3, 1947) is an American businessman and retired politician.
+He was a member of the Republican Party, and a congressman for one term from California.
+He served in the U.S. House of Representatives from 1993 to 1995.
+Huffington was married to Arianna Huffington, the Greek-born co-founder of HuffPost, from 1986 to 1997.
+He is also an LGBTQ activist.

 Early years

 Huffington was born in Dallas, Texas, to Celeste Phyllis (Gough) and Roy Michael Huffington, the founder of the natural gas exploration company, Roy M. Huffington, Inc. (HUFFCO).

 In 1965, Huffington graduated from Culver Military Academy in Culver, Indiana, where he received the Central States Amateur Rowing Association Medal when he rowed on the light weight crew.
 After graduation, he was elected to the Culver Chapter of the Cum Laude Society.
 In 1970, he received a BS degree in engineering and a BA degree in economics concurrently from Stanford University.
+That same year, Huffington was called for his draft physical, but failed due to poor eyesight.
 Huffington was a member of the varsity crew, student senator, and co-president of his senior class.
 In 1972, he received an MBA in finance from Harvard University in Cambridge, Massachusetts.

-Huffington's wealth is derived from a merchant bank he started and his share of the family's Houston oil, gas and real estate firm that was sold to Taiwan interests in 1990.
+Huffington's wealth is derived from a merchant bank he started and his share of the family's Houston oil, gas and real estate firm that was sold to Taiwanese interests in 1990.
 His father, Roy M. Huffington, made a fortune through natural gas interests in Indonesia.